Multivariate Latent Recalibration for Conditional Normalizing Flows: Differentiable calibration maps using density estimation

 However, this approach faces significant numerical precision issues, particularly when the latent space dimensionality $d$ is large.
 When $d$ is large, the CDF $F_{\rho_{\Z}(Z)}$ for $\rho_{\Z}(Z) \sim \chi_d$ becomes extremely steep around its mode $\sqrt{d - 1}$.
 For example, in our image application with $d = 196,608$, a proportion $99\%$ of the probability mass is concentrated in the narrow interval $[440.7, 446.2]$.
 In single-precision floating-point arithmetic, the CDF saturates quickly: $F_{\chi_d}(t)$ is numerically $0.0$ for $t < 433.4$ and $1.0$ for $t > 447.2$.

-If the latent model is miscalibrated, as observed in cases like \cref{table:lr_tarflow_noisy}, the values of $\ell_{\Th}(Y; X)$ for the calibration data can fall outside this narrow range where the CDF has fine-grained variation.
-This results in many $U$ values being numerically $0.0$ or $1.0$.
+If the latent model is miscalibrated, the values of $\ell_{\Th}(Y; X)$ for the calibration data can fall outside this narrow range where the CDF has fine-grained variation.
+This results in many $\hat{U}$ values being numerically $0.0$ or $1.0$.
 For smaller dimensions, similar issues can occur, although less frequently.
 For instance, with $d = 1$, $F_{\chi_1}(t)$ is numerically $1.0$ for $t > 5.54$ in single precision.
-When a significant portion of the calibration data for $U$ consists of values numerically identical to $0.0$ or $1.0$, accurate density estimation becomes impossible.
+When a significant portion of the calibration data for $\hat{U}$ consists of values numerically identical to $0.0$ or $1.0$, accurate density estimation becomes impossible.

-For this reason, in \cref{sec:latent_recalibration}, we based our calibration map on density estimation of $L = \ell_{\Th}(Y; X)$ directly, using $\Fh_L$.
+For this reason, in \cref{sec:latent_recalibration}, we based our calibration map on density estimation of $\hat{L} = \ell_{\Th}(Y; X)$ directly, using $\Fh_{\hat{L}}$.